 Whether you need to study for the big exam or hammer out that TPS report, we could all use a little help when getting down to business.
 Unfortunately, some of the most effective tools for getting the job done are also some of our biggest distractions.
 Technology like our phones and computers can be portals to procrastination, no matter what age you are.
 Luckily, we can use that same technology in order to curb our basic instincts.
 There are a number of mobile apps available to help you get off social media and back to business.

-2. Forest: Stay Focused
+1. Forest: Stay Focused

 Forest: Stay Focused operates on a similar premise.
 The app starts users off with a tiny tree sapling that grows the longer you stay away from your phone.
-Sneak a peek at Facebook or scroll through your Instagram feed will cause your tree to wither away.
-Users can whitelist sites to prevent their trees from dying when they legitimately need to use their phone.
-The best part is that the app is partnered with the organization Trees for the future to plant real trees based on user interaction.
+Sneak a peek at Facebook or scroll through your Instagram feed, and your tree will start to wither away.
+Users can whitelist sites to prevent their trees from dying when they legitimately need to use their phones.
+The best part is that the app is partnered with the organization “Trees for the future” to plant real trees based on user interaction.
 Forest helps you curb your phone addiction and is good for the environment!

-In addition to the timer, Pomodone features integration with a variety of other services, including Wunderlist, Evernote, Todoist, and more.
-This allows users to import tasks and to-do lists straight in to the Pomodone app, allowing users to stay on top of their work, study and life in general.
+In addition to the timer, Pomodone features integration with a variety of services, including Evernote, Todoist, and more.
+This allows users to import tasks and to-do lists straight into the Pomodone app, letting them stay on top of their work, study, and life in general.